Sivamorgan/Image-Video-Processing/README.md

-This repository covers a wide range of Image Processing topics which is based mainly on the scikit-image library of python.
+This repository covers a wide range of Image Processing topics which is based mainly on the ski-image library of python.